xiaody/react-touch-carousel/README.md

 ### props.cardPadCount {Number}

-the count of paded cards, necessary for looping
+the count of padded cards, necessary for looping

 ### props.cardSize {Number}